someweisguy/esp_dmx/README.md

 - `DMX_ORG_ID_SC` is the organization/manufacturer ID start code.
 - `DMX_SIP_SC` is the System Information Packet start code.

-Additional macros constants include the following:
+Additional macro constants include the following:

 - `RDM_SUB_SC` is the sub-start code for Remote Device Management.
 It is the first byte received after the RDM start code.
 - `RDM_PREAMBLE` is not considered a start code but is often the first byte received in an RDM discovery response packet.